 Tunable Properties for Commercial Use

-The scientist also discovered that the material performance could be tailored from hard and brittle to soft and tough simply by changing the amount of lignin used in the formulation.
-“The ability to tune the material properties opens many opportunities to commercial applications.
+The ability to tune the material properties opens many opportunities to commercial applications.
 For example, the formulation containing 50 percent of lignin by weight is an excellent adhesive for several types of soft and hard materials”, Mohammad Morsali, PhD student at Stockholm University and one of the authors of the article, says.

-It is possible to recover the adhesive or simply detach the material and glue it again at mild temperatures comparable to those that are used in the kitchen oven”.
+It is possible to recover the adhesive or simply detach the material and glue it again at mild temperatures comparable to those that are used in the kitchen oven”.“

 This is an excellent demonstration of the possibilities that lignin holds as a valuable feedstock.
 The material that we developed is perfectly in line with the current move towards sustainable circular materials.
 Owing to its design consisting of so-called dynamic covalent bonds, the material can be formed over and over again by relatively mild heating”, Assistant Professor Mika Sipponen explains.